legendarycode3/onchain-betting-contract/README.md

    * No further staking or modifications are allowed.
 3. ****Resolution Phase****
    * The arbiter selects the winning participant.
+   * The full pot is transferred to the winner.

 ## Why This Matters (Onchain Betting Smart Contract)